mildannerofc/Llama-Space-DeviantArt/README.md

-# Llama-Space-DeviantArt
+# Llama Space DeviantArt
-Taken from Deactivated Account page and now open source.
+A existing page from DeviantArt when you access a Deactivated Account and this is open source.